Sultan Ahmed (Burmese politician)

-Sultan Ahmed was one of the longest-serving legislators from Arakan, Burma (now Rakhine State, Myanmar).
+Sultan Ahmed (1901 – 2 March 1981) was one of the longest serving legislators from Arakan, Burma (now Rakhine State, Myanmar).
 Ahmed was the president of the Jamiat-e-Ulema party, which was allied with the Anti-Fascist People's Freedom League, the founding political party of Burma.
 Ahmed served in the Burmese parliament until the 1962 Burmese coup d'état.

 Early life

-Mr. Sultan Ahmed was born in 1901 at Thay Chaung Village (Balukhali, Malavi Para) of Maungdaw (in Norther Arakan), Burma.
+Sultan Ahmed was born in 1901 at Thay Chaung Village (Balukhali, Malavi Para) of Maungdaw (in Northern Arakan), Burma.
 His father was Maulana Akram Uddin.
 He was matriculated in 1919 from Government Muslim High School of Chittagong.
 He graduated with B.A degree from University of Calcutta in 1924.
 In 1929, he obtained his Bachelor of Law degree from the Rangoon University.

+Law career

+From 1930, after enrolling as Higher-Grade Pleader, Ahmed practiced law in both Rangoon and Akyab.
+He was appointed as Assistant Township Officer (ATO) in 1946 at Maungdaw there he served till 1946.
+Later he joined the Judicial Department and became First Class Magistrate under the British Government.

 Political career

 British Burma

 Ahmed was elected to the Legislature of Burma in British Burma in 1947 as a representative of Maungdaw constituency.
-Ahmed was one of the two Arakanese Indians in the Burmese legislature in 1947, along with M. A. Gaffar.
+Ahmed was one of the two Rohingyas in the Burmese legislature in 1947, along with M. A. Gaffar.